JCB INDIA LIMITED

 Validity of CSR Policy

-The CSR policy as approved by the CSR Committee and the Board of Directors of the Company shall be implemented with immediate effect and shall be amended from time to time as may be required under the provisions of Section 135, Companies Act, 2013 and rules made thereunder
+The CSR policy as approved by the CSR Committee and the Board of Directors of the Company shall be implemented with immediate effect and shall be amended from time to time as may be required under the CSR Laws.

 The Board of Company shall ensure that in each financial year, the Company spends at least 2% of the average net profit made during the immediate three preceding financial years.
-Any surplus / unspent amount from out of the CSR Budget shall not form part of business profits of the Company and shall be carried forward and spent in the subsequent years.
+Any unspent amount from out of the CSR Budget shall not form part of business profits of the Company.
+Any unspent amount from the CSR Budget (including any unspent amount in relation to ongoing projects) shall be transferred and/or utilized as per the CSR Laws.

 The Company’s CSR projects will be implemented in a time-bound manner with clear objectives, plan, targets and robust monitoring and evaluation mechanisms.